 “Before the sanitation facilities, there was a very high drop-out rate among the girls, mainly because of the lack of safe and private spaces for girls to manage their sanitation needs during their periods,” Becy explains.

-Above: The old pit latrine at Chanunkha Primary School had collapsed (left).
+Above: The old pit latrine at this primary school in Mulanje District had collapsed (left).
 UP's project replaced it with a safe, private and purpose-built toilet block (right).

 A school-led initiative